hellochang/hellochang/README.md

 ### About me
 Hi!
 This is Chang :laughing:.
 Welcome to my git repo.

-Currently, I'm pursuing research in computer vision and deep learning at the University of Waterloo in Canada.
+Currently, I'm working on computer vision and deep learning research at the University of Waterloo.

 Checkout my newest [app](https://deepnash.streamlit.app/)!